usdoj-crt/beta-ada/_pages/topics/effective-communication.md

 </thead>
 <tbody>
 <tr>
-<td>A person who is deaf or has hearing loss is attending a town or council meeting.</td>
+<th scope="row">A person who is deaf or has hearing loss is attending a town or council meeting.</th>
 <td>Effective communication could require:

 - sign language interpreter or